 RELATED: DIY Cold Plunge Tuff Stuff Stock Tank Review

-If you’re in a rush, wrap yourself in a warm, dry towel or sip a warm beverage.
+If you’re in a rush, wrap yourself in a warm, dry towel and sip a warm beverage.

 How to Prep to Cold Plunge

-If you’re nervous about hopping into a cold plunge, here are a few tips from a certified personal trainer on how to take the plunge.
+If you’re nervous about hopping into a cold plunge, here are a few tips from Amanda Capritto, CPT, CES, CF-L1, CNC, CSNC.

-- Breathe and Relax: Before getting into the water, take controlled breaths (inhale through the nose, exhale through the mouth).
+- Breathe and relax: Before getting into the water, take controlled breaths (inhale through the nose, exhale through the mouth).
 This calms your body and prepares it for the shock of entering the cold water by lowering your heart rate.
-The worst thing you could do is enter a tub while still excited or nervous.

-- Start slowly: This means start at a relatively higher temperature, closer to 40 degrees than freezing, and a short period before spending 3-5 minutes in a tub that’s set to freezing temperatures.
+- Start slowly: This means start at a relatively higher temperature, closer to 60 degrees than freezing, and for 30 to 60 seconds if you’re new to this.

 - Set a timer: Use your smartphone to set a timer for the amount of time you want to spend in the tub.